canopy-js/canopy-js/README.md

 #### 5. Explanations are mergable

-An explanation is made up of points.
+Explanations are made up of points.
 A point is made in many places.
 Several points can regard the same thing.
 Thus can explanations be merged.